FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 The MUMPS interface for FreeFem++ is given in file MUMPS\_freefem.cpp (directory src/solver/ $\codered$).
 This interface works with the release 3.8.3 and 3.8.4 of MUMPS.
 To used MUMPS in FreeFem++, we need the library corresponding to this interface.
 A description to obtain this library is given in the file README\_COMPILE in the directory src/solver $\codered$ of FreeFem++.
 We recall here the procedure.
 Go to the directory src/solver in FreeFem++ package.
 Edit the file makefile-sparsesolver.inc to yours system: comment Section 1, comment line corresponding to libraries BLAS, BLACS, ScaLAPACK, Metis, scotch in Section 2 and comment in Section 3 $\codered$ the paragraph corresponding to MUMPS solver.
-And then type __make mumps__ in a terminal window.
+And then type `:::bash make mumps` in a terminal window.

 Now we give a short description of MUMPS parameters before describing the method to call MUMPS in FreeFem++.